Michiel-Desticker/obisidian-git-sync/System-Engineering-Project/Research_Wordpress.md

 Move files to root directory or subdirectory

-On apache, the default is `/var/www/`
+On apache, the default is `/var/www/html`

 ##### Root directory

-Copy all the content of `wordpress` directory into `/var/www`
+Copy only the content of `wordpress` directory into `/var/www/html`.
+Don't copy  the directory itself

 ###### Subdirectory

-Copy entire directory
+Copy entire directory `wordpress` into `/var/www` and maybe rename it if necessary eg. `/var/www/html/blog`